π§ Learn Haskell

 - Lists

-- Strings as Lists of Characters
+- Strings as Lists

-- Arrays and Vectors
+- Arrays & Vectors

 - Conclusion

-Type System
+𧬠Type System

-- Static Typing and Type Inference
+- Static Typing & Inference

-- Basic Types and Type Annotations
+- Type Annotations

-- Custom Data Types
+- Custom Types

-- Algebraic Data Types (Sum and Product Types)
+- Algebraic Data Types

 - Pattern Matching

-- Type Classes and Instances
+- Type Classes & Instances

 - Conclusion

-Modules and Imports
+π Modules and Imports

-- Creating and Using Modules
+- Creating & Using Modules

 - Qualified Imports